WaylonWalker/kedro-starter-pandas-iris-packagable/{{ cookiecutter.repo_name }}/README.md

 * Don't remove any lines from the `.gitignore` file we provide
 * Make sure your results can be reproduced by following a [data engineering convention](https://kedro.readthedocs.io/en/stable/11_faq/01_faq.html#what-is-data-engineering-convention)
-* Don't commit any data to your repository
+* Don't commit data to your repository
 * Don't commit any credentials or your local configuration to your repository.
 Keep all your credentials and local configuration in `conf/local/`

 ## How to install dependencies